simpeter/apd/docs/lab1.md

 We typically assess performance by evaluating service latency provided under a variety of load conditions.
 System load has a major effect on the provided service.
-If a service is overloaded, it is going to provide terrible service---only the few lucky users that got through will get an answer and even that answer is going to take a while, as other answers will be processed first.
+If a service is overloaded (i.e., the service approaches or exceeds its capacity), it is going to provide terrible service---a large portion of users' request is going to take a while, as other answers will be processed first.
 Lower load conditions are going to provide a spread of better service latencies.
 To see how a system performs under a variety of load conditions, we draw latency-load curves.
 For each load level (presented on the x axis), we assess